 3. Stay hydrated

-Healthy hydration is key for anyone providing care for an older adult.
+Proper hydration is essential for anyone providing care for an older adult.
 With a dysphagia diagnosis, all water and drinks must be thickened.

 Drinking thickened liquids takes longer than drinking non-thickened ones, so managing healthy hydration requires patience and even keener attention from you.